Sisi, greet this person. Sisi, greet this person. Sisi, greet this person.

 The Motsa clan had special rituals that would bring the rain in times of drought.
 Their praise name is mvulane, which comes from imvula, which means rain.

 The Tfwala women were experts at carrying lots of items on their heads.
 Kutfwala means to carry a load on your head.

 The Mabuza clan is named after a man who asked too many questions, because kubuta means to ask.

-The Mamba clan are known to be cruel because of their praise name story.
-This clan was often at war with other clans, and when they would win, which was often, the battleground would turn to dust.
+The Mamba clan is known to be cruel because of its praise name story.
+This clan was often at war with other clans, and when the Mambas would win, which was often, the battleground would turn to dust.
 The main Mamba praise name is ntfulini, which comes from lutfuli, which means both disturbance and dust.

 Praise names, marriage, and thanks